What is the Ramsar Convention on Wetlands?

 The Convention on Wetlands is an intergovernmental treaty adopted on 2 February 1971 in the Iranian city of Ramsar (thus the common name “Ramsar Convention”).
 It is the first of the modern global intergovernmental treaties on the conservation and sustainable use of natural resources.
 As of Mai 2015, 169 countries from around the world have ratified the treaty.
 Even though the treaty was first developed in a very different time in world history, the decisions made by the Conference of the Contracting Parties meeting every three years have managed to further develop and interpret the general guidelines of the treaty and have succeeded in making the Ramsar Convention a pioneer in all matters pertaining to wetlands.

 One key instrument of the Convention is its List of Wetlands of International Importance (the “Ramsar List”).
 All Parties to the Convention have the obligations to include in the List at least one site that meets the criteria established by the Conference of the Parties.
-There are currently 2,210 Ramsar Sites, covering more that 210 million hectares an area larger than the surface of France, Germany, Spain, and Switzerland combined.
+There are currently over 2,400 Ramsar Sites around the world.
+They cover over 2.5 million square kilometres, an area larger than Mexico.

 The mission of the Ramsar Convention, as adopted by the Parties in 1999 and refined in 2005 and 2011 is “the conservation and wise use of all wetlands through local, regional and national actions and international cooperation, as a contribution towards achieving sustainable development throughout the world.
 To achieve this Mission it is essential that the vital ecosystem services, and especially those related to water and those that wetlands provide to people and nature through their natural infrastructure, are fully recognized, maintained, restored and wisely used.”